euniceky/BOS_BlueBike_Predictions/README.md

 -West Boston includes Allston, Brighton, Brookline.<br />
 -Here, South Boston means the residential part of Boston and DOES NOT mean the "South Boston in the city".

-In "model_train.ipynb", Linear Regression model, Random Forest Regressor, Gradient Boost Regressor, and Sequential Neural Network models were explored.
+In "model_train.ipynb", Linear Regression model, Random Forest Regressor, Gradient Boost Regressor, and Sequential Neural Network models are explored.

-Among them the best model was the Graident Boost Regressor with the test score (R^2 score) 81.7%.
+Among them the best model is the Graident Boost Regressor with the test score (R^2 score) 81.7%.

 The 5-fold validation score is 76.4%.

 In "predict_new_bike_stations.ipynb", we update the dataset MBTA station to include 6 new metro stations that are part of Green line extension project spanning Cambridge, Somerville, and Medford scheduled for completion in 2021.
 For more information, visit https://www.mass.gov/info-details/about-the-green-line-extension-project.

-We were able to recommend 21 new bike station locations.
+We are able to recommend 21 new bike station locations.
 These are the locations <br /> 1. where the current bike station density is not too high, <br /> 2. near the current bike stations which often have shortage of bikes,<br /> 3. where the user volume prediction is high.

 Geospatial figures are included in "predict_new_bike_stations.ipynb".